 Ingredients

-- 2 tablespoons apple cider vinegar ( like Braggs – “with the mother in it”) more to taste
+- 1–2 tablespoons apple cider vinegar ( “with the mother in it”) start light, add more to taste

 Instructions

-Enjoy first thing in the morning to aid the liver in cleansing, or in the afternoon for an energizing pick-me-up or after dinner to help mitigate carbs and regulate insulin.
+- Enjoy this first thing in the morning to aid the liver in cleansing, or in the afternoon for an energizing pick-me-up, or before dinner to regulate insulin, lower blood sugar, and boost digestion.

 Notes